naif-sameer/my-programming-docs/docs/javascript/svelte/index.md

 	<style>
-		/* style by defalut scoped to the component */
+		/* style by default scoped to the component */

 		h1 {
 			color:  red;